histun/pybpod-gui-plugin-rotaryencoder/docs/source/index.rst

 ===================================

 The `Rotary Encoder Module <https://sanworks.io/shop/viewproduct?productID=1022>`_ is a board developed by `sanworks.io <https://sanworks.io>`_ , to record and analyze rotational movements from a motor.
-On this documentation it is explained how to use the **bpod_rotaryencoder_module** Python 3 library to control this module.
+On this documentation it is explained how to use the **pybpod_rotaryencoder_module** Python 3 library to control this module.